97 datasets found

 Description

-Graph and download economic data for Employment Cost Index: Benefits: Private Industry Workers: Service Occupations (ECISRVBEN) from Q1 2002 to Q1 2025 about ECI, occupation, benefits, workers, private industries, services, private, industry, inflation, and USA.
+Graph and download economic data for Employment Cost Index: Benefits: Private Industry Workers: Manufacturing (ECIMANBEN) from Q1 2001 to Q2 2025 about ECI, benefits, workers, private industries, private, manufacturing, industry, inflation, and USA.

 10. u